 It was not the apologies that were so bad it was how they were made and what was said.
 Some regular Joe’s in Bagram made a mistake and placed Korans into an incinerator.
 Local Afghans saw this and, with the help of the soldiers, rescued the material.
 That’s the story – there is nothing else need be said and here’s why.
-If any Afghan leader or any other leader took that story and started to accuse of us if not respecting Islam we have an 11- year track record in Afghanistan of not only respecting cultural mores and traditions but of bending over backward to show that respect.
+We have an 11- year track record in Afghanistan of not only respecting cultural mores and traditions but of bending over backward to show that respect.
 Any accusation or remark by a senior Afghan official that we disrespect Islam or the Koran should have been met with an explosion of righteous indignation.
 And I mean eyes bugged out, frothing at the mouth explosion of spitting right back at them the years and years of evidence that such a charge is out of line.
 If there is nobody at the ISAF HQ capable of doing that maybe we should consider forgiving the considerable tax debt of NBC news commentator Al Sharpton and send him over here to deal with the press.

 The Big Picture